Getting Down to Business en Espanol

 It’s not that I haven’t taken learning Spanish serious you guys.
 Because trust me I have.
 Quite a few things have happened over the past couple of months that have made me really hard commit to being fluent.

 First thing, my husband has started refusing to speak to me in English unless I just really can’t get it.
-I have to admit it was frustrated in the beginning.
+I have to admit it was frustrating in the beginning.
 Now, I realize how much it has helped me to build my conversation skills.
 For so long, I have been able to understand conversations but struggle with building sentences to have completely fluid back and forth conversations.
 Secondly, we now own land in Puerto Vallarta.
 We will be traveling and conducting business for the farm and the land.
 My husband has let me know that I will have to get dual citizenship.
 Which means for me, I have to be able to speak Spanish fluently in order to interact and transact business in Mexico.
-Now, I have really buckled down and got down to business with being fluent.
+I have really buckled down and got down to business with being fluent because who wouldn’t want mucho pesos and dollars.
 I made a few changes to my learning schedule and how I am learning to be more disciplined and structured in my efforts.

 With so much going on in my life managing business, my household and my family, I literally have to block in time for everything.
 Now that I have a Spanish schedule and curriculum to refer to I can get the most out of my lessons and time.
 I know exactly what days I’m sitting down for Spanish, topics I’ll work on and mastery skills.
 I follow the curriculum to the “T” by even doing the homework and preparing for “tests”.
 There was a quote I found online while looking for a curriculum that really helped push me toward this learning method.
 “The key to a successful learning environment is structure”.